 In a cost-benefit analysis conducted by the U.S. Forest Service in 2011, the public trees in Lakeland were found to provide the city with a net annual benefit of $2,038,450.
 In other words, the city receives $3.17 in benefits for every $1 spent on our municipal forestry program.
-The Parks and Recreation Department is responsible for the care and upkeep of our urban forest in order to sustain the economical and ecological benefits of our public trees.
+The Parks, Recreation, and Cultural Arts Department is responsible for the care and upkeep of our urban forest in order to sustain the economic and ecological benefits of our public trees.
 Some duties include:

 For information or to report downed limbs or a tree on public property

 Please note: Private trees are not the purview of the City of Lakeland Parks and Recreation Department.

 Email TreeCrew@Lakelandgov.net or call 863.834.2233

 Tree Removal Permit Application - To remove a tree from a residential or commercial property if it is dead, diseased, damaged, or due to construction, etc

 City of Lakeland Landscape Ordinances - Found in the Land Development Code

 The link above will take you to the City of Lakeland Land Development Code.
 We are providing directions below on how to find the Landscape Ordinance in the Land Development Code.

 Florida Chapter of the International Society of Arborculture (ISA) - Resources for finding and hiring local certified arborists and overall tree care